Meteor-Community-Packages/meteor-autoform/README.md

 * `buttonClasses`: class attribute for the submit button.
 * `buttonContent`: The submit button content.
 If you don't set this, "Submit" is used.
 * `framework`: Optional.
 See the "Frameworks" section.
+* `template`: Optional.
+See the "Custom Templates" section.
+* `fields`: Optional.
+Bind an array or specify a comma-delimited string of field names to include.
+Only the listed fields will be included, and they'll appear in the order you specify.

 Those are the only supported attributes at this time.
 Any other attributes you specify will be output as attributes of the `<form>` element, just like when using the `{{autoForm}}` block helper.